infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 For apps with minSdk < 28, headings can be defined programmatically using ViewCompat.

-The example is given down below:
+An example is given down below:

 ```
 ViewCompat.setAccessibilityDelegate(personalData, object : AccessibilityDelegateCompat() {